Eudlo Creek Conservation Park is a gorgeous conservation park area located in Diddillibah on the Sunshine Coast.

 Eudlo Creek Conservation Park, Walking Tracks & Map, Diddillibah QLD

-In the early 1870s, a bridge was constructed through it didn’t become more of a settlement until the late 1880s which was when the government became interested in the available lands.
+In the early 1870s, a bridge was constructed through it didn’t become more of a settlement until the late 1880s, when the government became interested in the available lands.
 Farmers began to arrive, and the Queensland Government built a railway on Mackay’s land.
-It wasn’t until 1910 when Eudlo finally developed as a township, and eventually, houses and other commercial establishments began to sprout.
+It wasn’t until 1910 that Eudlo finally developed as a township; houses and other commercial establishments eventually began to sprout.

 Today, several rare and endangered flora and fauna are protected within the park.
 It’s also a popular destination among bird watchers, so make sure to head out along one of the walking tracks.

-Make the most out of your visit by spending a night or two; there are 2 campsites near the park which are perfect for soaking up the great outdoors: Rivershore Resort and Hidden Valley @ Gro Mad Plantations.
+Make the most out of your visit by spending a night or two; two campsites near the park are perfect for soaking up the great outdoors: Rivershore Resort and Hidden Valley @ Gro Mad Plantations.